 Juicy chunks of pork, flavoured with paprika in a mouthwatering creamy sauce, packed with onions, peppers and mushrooms, all come together in this yummy creamy paprika pork goulash.
 Serve over rice or pasta for a delicious family supper.

-About seven years ago, I was on an assignment in Cologne, in Germany, with one of my work colleagues.
-It was a six week assignment that lasted from November to the middle of December.
-It was winter, and it was cold (it even snowed!).
-The hotel we were staying at was about a half-hour walk from the town centre.
-Consequently we tended to eat at the hotel most nights, rather than brave the long, cold walk into town.
+Several years ago, I was on an assignment in Cologne, Germany with one of my work colleagues.
+It was a six-week assignment that lasted from November to the middle of December.
+It was winter and it was cold (it even snowed!).
+Our hotel was about a half-hour walk from the town centre.
+Consequently, we tended to eat at the hotel most nights, rather than brave the long, cold walk into town.

-Fifteen minutes later, my special meal arrived.
-It was a plate of creamy paprika pork goulash in a cream sauce, served on a bed of soft noodles.
+Less than half an hour later, my special meal arrived.
+It was a plate of paprika pork goulash in a creamy sauce, served on a bed of soft noodles.
 The pork was tender and succulent, perfectly complemented by the smoky flavours of the paprika sauce.
-And it was laden with onions, peppers and mushrooms.
+And it was laden with tasty onions, peppers and mushrooms.

 This is my version of creamy paprika pork goulash (as far as I can remember it).
 I hope you enjoy it as much as I did!